Winning the customer auth market

 The CIAM market

 The market for identity technology is reasonably mature, but customer identity has become a distinct category.
 No provider has done more to solidify the terminology around customer login than Auth0.
-Over the last 6-8 years, Auth0 pioneered a SaaS product for end-user login.
+Over the last ~8 years, Auth0 pioneered a SaaS product for end-user login.
 This category of identity is defined as Customer Identity and Access Management, or CIAM.
 Auth0’s work culminated in an acquisition by Okta in May of 2021.

 However, as with most technology trends, rarely is the first solution to market the ideal final product.
 Multi-tenant SaaS is a proven model but gets less ideal when unique performance, security, reliability (e.g. SLAs), or compliance requirements exist.
 Additionally, Auth0 had negative cash flow when it was acquired, and the pressure to deliver a return on investment (ROI) quickly arrived after the acquisition by Okta.

 Today, the market cap of the combined Auth0-Okta business is only ~2x the acquisition price of Auth0, down from ~7x in 2021.
 The ROI pressure has manifested in several recent earnings calls that have stated a need to lower operating costs and increase average fees per customer.
+Consequently, they have monetized many user behavior patterns.

 The fit

 The result is a full-featured CIAM platform that compares favorably to any competitor on the market.
 We even prioritize product development to fulfill customer requirements as our customers ask for feature enhancement.
 Being a nimble company means that we take input, and pull forward roadmap features for delivery in weeks rather than months or years.
-The support organization also has a direct escalation path through product engineering.
+Our support organization also has a direct escalation path through product engineering.
 This tight alignment supports world class documentation and a robust set of resources for every customer use case.

 The pricing